nla/odin/README.md

 ODIN
 ====

-A web application that parses statistics data from Heritrix crawl reports and displays them in a charts.
+A web application that parses statistics data from Heritrix crawl reports and displays them in charts.
 Built using a GWT-based paradigm as a proof of concept.

 Intended for use by the NLA web archiving team only.